 Best Travel Insurance for Trekking Up to 6,000 m

-If you're planning a trek or mountaineering expedition up to 6,000 meters, then you have the option of picking either Global Rescue, Garmin SAR HR (with a supported device), or a World Nomads travel insurance policy.
+If you're planning a trek or mountaineering expedition up to 6,000 meters, then you have the option of picking either Global Rescue, Garmin SAR High Altitude (with a supported device), a World Nomads travel insurance policy, or a SafetyWing plan with the Adventure Sports add-on.

-Both Global Rescue and Garmin SAR HR offer great cover and do not have an altitude cap.
-However, World Nomads will void the insurance if you step above 6,000 meters, including personal accident cover.
+Both Global Rescue and Garmin SAR High Altitude offer great cover and do not have an altitude cap.
+However, World Nomads and Safetywing will void the insurance if you step above 6,000 meters, including personal accident cover.

 Popular trekking peaks below 6,000 meters where these plans will have you covered include: